 Step 8: Opacity Adjustment

 The adjustment layer’s opacity can also be reduced to fine-tune the colorizing effect.
-If the color is too vivid with higher contrast, simply reduce the Opacity that is located in the Layers panel’s upper right corner and next to the Blend mode option.
 Try using different values until you’re satisfied with the results.
 I’ve set the adjustment layer’s opacity to 75% in this image.
 However, different image hair colors along with the depth of the overall photograph may require different values.

 I found the combination more realistic and appealing.
 Well, if I reduce the opacity more the highlight may be deemed but could be satisfying by different people.
 So, for the project, I am standing with the value that satisfies me.